-P. Other Postemployment Benefits Payable
+Q. Other Postemployment Benefits Payable

-Under the provisions of the various employee and union contracts, the District provides Health coverage until age 65 if certain and and minimum years of service requirements are met.
+Under the provisions of the various employee and union contracts, the District provides Health coverage until age 65 if certain age and minimum years of service requirements are met.
 The amount to be incurred is limited as specified by contract.
-All premiums are funded on a pay-as-you-go basis.
+All premiums are funded on a pay-as-you-go basis, except for the amount of bond proceeds contributed to the postemployment benefits irrevocable trust.
 This amount was actuarially determined in accordance with GASB 45, at July 1, 2007.